 MRI is a non-invasive and safe test that replaces procedures such as biopsies and exploratory surgeries.
 It is now the standard of care in Canada.

 - Patients are not exposed to radiation with MRI, and rarely need contrast materials or more invasive tests.

-- Having MRI services at HGH will eliminate travel and reduce the wait times for treatment.
-At present, the closest MRI is 100 km away.
+- Having MRI services at HGH eliminates travel and reduces the wait times for treatment.
+Before the summer of 2020, the closest MRI was 100 km away.

 - MRI often reveals problems earlier than other tests.
 It is used to identify tumours, cancers, internal bleeding, muscle and joint injuries, strokes, diseases of the heart, lungs and blood vessels, and aneurysms.

 - We expect to do more than 5,000 MRI exams per year at HGH.
 We also expect demand for such exams to increase.

 HGH’s new 128-slice CT scanner has been functional since the fall of 2019.
 In 2019, nearly 10,000 CT scans were performed at HGH and the need is growing.